sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 * Demonstrate granular tests
 * The tests in the survey dictionary each have one thing wrong with them,
 * This is enough the trip the validator.
-When a tests fails, it's for a single reason.
+When a label fails, it's for a single reason.

 ![ldd-survey](images/common/ldd-survey.png)